E-COMP Initiative Summary

 Real-World Applications

-- Offshore Wind Integration: Developing co-design strategies for hybrid AC/DC systems and meshed grid configurations to enhance resilience and stability.
+- Large New Generation/Load Integration: The E-COMP team is examining strategies for hybrid AC/DC systems, meshed grid configurations, and data center integration to enhance resilience and stability.

-- Community Energy Planning: Supporting Remote Communities on the Olympic Peninsula (RECOOP) with localized generation and storage solutions that deliver sustainable, resilient, and autonomous energy delivery.
+- Community Energy Planning: Supporting reliable and affordable energy for remote and rural communities with E-COMP's Remote Communities on the Olympic Peninsula (RECOOP) prototypical use case.
+This use case includes localized generation and storage solutions that deliver resilient, autonomous energy delivery.

 E-COMP will establish a library of use cases, create cutting-edge modeling and simulation tools, and deliver practical outcomes, including: